Chullumpina

-Chullumpina (chullumpi local name for the white-tufted grebe, -na a Quechua suffix, "the place of the white-tufted grebe") is a mountain in the Vilcanota mountain range in the Andes of Peru, about 5200 m high.
+Chullumpina (from chullumpi, a local name for the white-tufted grebe, and Quechuan suffix -na, lit. "the place of the white-tufted grebe") is a mountain in the Vilcanota mountain range in the Andes of Peru, about 5200 m high.
 It is situated in the Cusco Region, Canchis Province, Pitumarca District.
 Chullumpina lies west of the large lake named Sibinacocha.

 Chullumpina is also the name of a little lake near the mountain at 13°51′39″S 71°05′43″W.